hstaszek/gitgud/README.md

 # gitgud
-Our repository for Google Hashcode 2018
+Our repository for Google Hashcode 2018 and 2019
 Code is far from great, its not perfect but it gave us 34 510 030 points - not that bad for a first time.

 ### How to run: